 For victims afraid of gun violence, a plan should begin with keeping a mental or physical record of what weapons an abuser has and where they are, she said.
 That can help obtain a warrant to search a property.

 Chinika Hursey told the court that her husband had guns, but it was not enough in her case.
-She fell through one of the many holes in the law.
+She fell through one of the many cracks in the law.

 "Woman and children will remain at risk every day until our system figures out how to uniformly keep guns out of the hands of abusers," Ms Glenn said.